What is Motor Planning?

 'Developmental Coordination Disorder (DCD), also known as Dyspraxia in the UK & Ireland, is a common disorder affecting fine and/or gross motor coordination in children & adults' - Dyspraxia/ DCD Ireland

-Motor planning refers to a child’s ability to organise, plan, and then carry out new or unfamiliar tasks.
-It is the first step in learning new skills and requires accurate information from all sensory systems of the body, and mature body awareness, perception of movement and awareness of space.
-It is the ability by which we figure out how we use our hands and body in skilled tasks like playing with toys, using a pencil, building a structure with lego, using a fork or cycling our bike etc.
+"Praxis enables us to make adaptive responses to our world, both physical and social" - this quote is taken from a webinar with Teresa May Benson, Occupational Therapist and it definitely helps summarise the complexity of praxis.
+It is how children learn new skills and it requires accurate information from all sensory systems of the body, and mature body awareness, perception of movement, sequencing, bilateral integration and awareness of space.
+It is the ability by which we figure out how we use our hands and body in skilled tasks like playing with toys, climbing trees, running on sand, using a pencil, building a structure with lego, using a fork or cycling our bike etc.

-The ability to organise and carry out a sequence of unfamiliar tasks is involved in many fine motor activities e.g. there is a complex sequence of steps when learning to tie shoe-laces.
+The ability to organise and carry out a sequence of unfamiliar tasks is involved in many fine motor and gross motor activities.

-Motor planning is important for developing 'motor memories' so we can recall quickly how to do things e.g. how a letter is formed.
-This automaticity with writing allows us to write on a subconscious level so we can devote our cognitive power to spelling, punctuation, presentation etc.
+How does this effect writing?
+Motor planning is important for developing motor memories so we can recall quickly how to do things e.g. how a letter is formed.
+This automaticity with writing allows us to write on a subconscious level so we can devote our cognitive power to presentation etc.

-Motor planning is challenged in the classroom each time a child is presented with a variation of a familiar motor task or with a new task.
-With this in mind,it is pretty obvious why children who have motor planning difficulties can a) be exhausted by the end of the school-day, b) need their movement breaks & c) benefit from visual breakdowns & reminders for the sequence of steps in new tasks.
+A child's motor planning ability is challenged in the classroom each time a child is presented with a variation of a familiar motor task or with a new task.
+With this in mind,it is pretty obvious why children who have motor planning difficulties can be exhausted by the end of the school-day, need their movement or sensory breaks & benefit from visual breakdowns & reminders for the sequence of steps in new tasks.

 When learning a skill like cutting with a scissors; children process & integrate a variety of sensory information so that they can plan & sequence each snip/cut in order to complete the tasks as accurate as possible.
 When teaching a skill like cutting, it is important that children have clever prompts and visuals to support their learning.
 When creating my motor skills program (Octobox) for school-aged kids, I decided to accompany each activity with an engaging demonstration video so I could show kids how to complete the activity in the right way but also break down the skill into manageable steps.
 Grading activities is an OT's speciality!
 Learn more about Octobox here.